Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 Peak pollen season.
 Eucalypts, acacias, and introduced species release heavy pollen loads.
 Pollen is sticky and adheres to panel glass more strongly than mineral dust.
 Panels in well-vegetated suburban areas can accumulate visible yellow-green pollen films rapidly.

-The combination of spring pollen + post-winter reduced cleaning frequency makes this the highest-impact cleaning window.
+The combination of spring pollen and post-winter reduced cleaning frequency makes this the highest-impact cleaning window for reducing solar panel soiling loss.

 Summer (December–February)

 Bushfire and dust season.
 Smoke from bushfires deposits a fine sooty residue that’s particularly difficult to remove with rain alone.
-In major fire years (e.g., 2019–20 Black Summer), urban panels in Sydney and Melbourne sustained persistent soiling from weeks of smoke.
+In major fire years (such as the 2019–20 Black Summer), urban panels in Sydney and Melbourne sustained persistent soiling from weeks of smoke.

 Autumn (March–May)